 The Relationship Between Employee Engagement and Mental Health

-Stress at work affects 83% of Americans and while all jobs have their stressors, if left unchecked these high levels of stress can cause reduced employee engagement and mental health struggles and this can have a direct impact on employee engagement at work.
+Stress at work affects 83% of Americans, and while all jobs have their stressors, if left unchecked, these high levels of stress can cause reduced employee engagement and mental health struggles.
+This can have a direct impact on employee engagement at work.
+Understanding the components of employee engagement and implementing effective employee onboarding and engagement initiatives are crucial for maintaining a healthy workplace culture.
+A well-designed onboarding process can set the foundation for long-term employee satisfaction and engagement.

 What Does Employee Engagement Mean?